atrabels/starter-hugo-academic/content/authors/admin/_index.md

 Prior to this position, I have been a Postdoctoral Fellow of the [Alberta Machine Intelligence Institute (Amii)](https://www.amii.ca/)   in the [Computing Science Department at the University of Alberta](https://www.ualberta.ca/computing-science/index.html), Canada.
 I completed my Ph.D. at the University of Alberta, under the supervision of [Prof. Osmar R. Zaïane](https://webdocs.cs.ualberta.ca/~zaiane/).
 I hold an M.Sc. in Computer Science from the University of Montreal, Canada.
 I received my B.Sc. in Computer Science and Management from the University of Tunis, Tunisia.

+<span style="color:red">**For potential or current graduate students:**</span> I am currently looking for enthusiastic and motivated students interested in joining [Lakehead University](https://www.lakeheadu.ca/) thesis-based [M.Sc. program in Computer Science (Specialization in Artificial Intelligence](https://www.lakeheadu.ca/programs/graduate/programs/masters/computer-science) under my supervision in the [Department of Computer Science](https://www.lakeheadu.ca/programs/undergraduate-programs/computer-science).
+The targeted starting date is September 2022, i.e., the Fall 2022 term (upon admission approval).

+The research focus will be on topics related to Natural Language Processing (NLP).
+These include Mining Anti-social Behaviour in Social Media, Emotion Recognition and Generation in Conversational Text, Stance Detection, and Argumentation Mining and Summarization.

+Internal funding will be available for the recruited student (covering tuition and living expenses).

+The student will be joining a recognized [Artificial Intelligence (AI) Master program](https://vectorinstitute.ai/aimasters/#vector-recognized-ai-masters-programs) by the world-renowned [Vector Institute](https://vectorinstitute.ai/).
+Moreover, the student admitted in Fall 2022 will have the possibility to be nominated by the department (based on an internal ranking) for the [Vector Scholarship in Artificial Intelligence](https://vectorinstitute.ai/scholarship/).
+The scholarship is valued at C$17500 for one year.
+Note that some of Lakehead University’s internal deadlines apply for consideration for the scholarship.
+Hence, students are highly encouraged to apply to the program before the end of January 2022 and preferably in December 2021.

+**Full details and requirements are provided [here](https://drive.google.com/file/d/1ZR60RVyhqmfENMUvdYN0ogHUXxRVAZzf/view?usp=sharing).**</div>

-**For potential or current graduate students** interested to working with me, please send me your C.V. and a cover letter describing your background and potential interest to my research area.</div>
+[comment]: <>  ({{ interested to working with me, please send me your C.V. and a cover letter describing your background and potential interest to my research area.}})

 [comment]: <>  ({{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.)